-Paws N’ All asked three Aussie vets about the things they commonly see and what advice they have for anyone who is working from home with dogs: their 7 tips are outlined below.
+Paws N’ All asked three Aussie vets about the things they commonly see and what advice they have for anyone who is working from home with a dog: their 7 tips are outlined below.

 But if you really are planning to leave the house your pup in toe for the day, consider this first-hand advice from other people who have brought their dogs to work.
 The RSPCA also has some tips before you take your dog into the office.

-What to look out for when working from home with dogs
+What to look out for when working from home with a dog

 1 – Let sleeping dogs lie